Best Patio Covers for Heavy Snow: What Actually Works in the Okanagan

 For residential projects, steel is usually overkill – and brings complications.
 The weight requires significantly stronger footings.
 Rust prevention is ongoing work in our wet winters.
 And costs run substantially higher than aluminum for equivalent coverage.

-Why Insulated Covers Handle Snow Better
+Why Solid Panels Handle Snow Well

 Design Features That Matter for Snow